embeddedTS/service-mx28adc/README.md

     npm install service-mx28adc

 The device you are running on must have an iMX28 CPU.
-This code has been tested on a Technologic Systems [TS-7680](https://wiki.embeddedarm.com/wiki/TS-7680) which has a Freescale i.MX286 454MHz ARMv5TE ARM926EJ-S CPU.
+This code has been tested on a embeddedTS [TS-7680](https://wiki.embeddedTS.com/wiki/TS-7680) which has a Freescale i.MX286 454MHz ARMv5TE ARM926EJ-S CPU.

 Currently only boards with CPU registers at these physical addresses are supported (see TODO below):